Skip to content

 22. Fresh Water Tank Capacity Dilemma & Solution

-We saw the pictures, talked with the Ranger Tugs personnel, took tours at boat shows, and visited owner’s forums, however, there really isn’t anything like meeting the folks that make it all happen.
+We saw the pictures, talked with the Ranger Tugs personnel, took tours at boat shows, and visited owner’s forums, however, there isn’t anything like meeting the folks that make it all happen.
 In our case, I’m referring to everyone at the Ranger Tugs assembly facility in Kent, Washington where our Ranger Tug R27 was built.
 After our orientation day, we spent the next day at the plant loading and provisioning our boat for our initial solo launch, at Port Defiance, later that day.

 While at the Kent facility, Andrew (above) continued to educate us on the inner workings of our new boat.
-He also made sure we had plenty of water to drink (it was an extremely hot and humid day) and food because, in the excitement of organizing the boat, we sort of lost track of time.
+He also made sure we had plenty of water to drink (it was an extremely hot and humid day) and food because, in the excitement of organizing the boat, we lost track of time.

 PLEASE SHARE...